-Manual Mode (DDU-2400 only) allows the user to override the automatic features of the AED.
+Manual Mode (DDU-2400 only) allows the operator to override the automatic features of the AED while providing the same non-diagnostic ECG display as ECG Monitor Mode.
 Manual Mode provides for operator selected energy levels along with charge, shock, and disarm features.

-In AED Mode, the DDU-2000 Series AED will NOT shock a patient automatically; it will only advise the operator.
+In AED Mode, the DDU-2000 Series AED will NOT shock a patient automatically; they will only advise the operator.
 The SHOCK button is enabled only when a shockable rhythm is detected and the device is charged and ready to shock.
 Charging occurs automatically when the device detects a shockable rhythm.
 The operator must press the SHOCK button to initiate defibrillation.
-In Manual Mode, the operator is responsible for making the shock/no-shock decision, initiating charging and delivering the shock.
+When the DDU-2400 AED is in Manual Mode, the operator is responsible for making the shock/no-shock decision, initiating charging, and delivering the shock.

-The DDU-2000 Series AED uses two self-adhesive defibrillation pads (also known as electrode pads, electrodes, or pads) to monitor ECG signals and, if necessary, to deliver defibrillation energy to the patient.
-These pads are provided in a single-use, disposable package.
-The DDU-2000 Series AED determines proper pad-to-patient contact by measuring the impedance between the two pads (impedance varies with the electrical resistance of the patient's body).
+The DDU-2000 Series AED uses two self-adhesive, single-use, non-sterile defibrillation pads (also known as electrode pads or pads) to monitor ECG signals and, if advised, to deliver defibrillation energy to the patient.
+These pads are provided in a single-use, disposable package that can be preconnected to the AED.
+The pads package is labeled with an expiration date.
+The DDU-2000 Series AED determines proper pad-to-patient contact by measuring the impedance between the two pads.

 The DDU-2000 Series AED user interface is clear and concise.
-It has two primary push-button controls and a display screen.
+It has push-button controls and a display screen.
 Easily understandable voice messages and text and video prompts guide the operator through the use of the unit.
 The device communicates the status of the AED and of the patient to the operator.
 In Manual Mode, additional functions are provided through the three softkeys to the right of the display.